centrifugal/centrifugo/docs/content/server/configuration.md

 http://localhost:8000/connection/sockjs
 ```

-And finally you have API endpoint to `publish` messages to channels (and execute other available API commands):
+Finally, API endpoint to `publish` messages to channels (and execute other available API commands):

 ```
 http://localhost:8000/api
 ```

 By default, all endpoints work on port `8000`.
-You can change it using `port` option:
+This can be changed with `port` option:

 ```
 {